 Nicole’s writing has appeared in The Huffington Post, The Philadelphia Inquirer, The Independent Journal, Curve Magazine and numerous historical publications.
 She is one of only six authors who completed a week-long writing intensive taught by #1 New York Times bestselling author Deborah Harkness.

-Nicole is an accomplished speaker, having presented at international, national and regional writing conferences - including the Historical Novel Society North American Conference, Symposium on Medieval and Renaissance Studies, Missouri Writer’s Guild Conference and Chanticleer Author’s Conference – both on panels and teaching solo.
+Nicole is an accomplished speaker, having presented at international, national and regional writing conferences - including the Historical Novel Society North American Conference, Symposium on Medieval and Renaissance Studies, Missouri Conference on History, Missouri Writer’s Guild Conference and Chanticleer Author’s Conference – both on panels and teaching solo.
 She’s also spoken to groups ranging from academics to writers and high school students on topics including historical women, writing fiction and non-fiction, and the business of self-publishing.

 Nicole is a member of and book reviewer for Historical Novel Society, and member of Novelists, Inc., BIO (Biographers International Organization), the Midwest Popular Culture Association, Popular Culture Association, and the International Arthurian Society – North American Branch.